California roll: History

 Accounts of these first "California Rolls" describe a dish very different from the one today.
 Early California roll recipes used frozen king crab legs, since surimi imitation crab was not yet available locally and importing it was not convenient.
 One story, drawn directly from a firsthand source (namely Teruo Imaizumi, Mashita's assistant), was that in 1964, the pair developed a prototype which used cubed avocado, king crab, cucumber and ginger, made into a hand-roll (rather than makizushi rolled using a makisu).
 (Note: In Imaizumi's account, as reported by Kamp, the roll was developed with the intent to placate the immigrant Japanese clientele during tuna's off-season and only later caught on with Caucasian clients too squeamish to eat raw fish on the first try.
 That native Japanese were the initial target is also reinforced by Corson's writings.
 However, Issenberg writes that the American diners (i.e. Caucasians) were already toro connoisseurs, and that it was instead their appetites that needed to be satiated during the off-season.
 Issenberg also discounts the "myth" that prompting by an executive of the restaurant's proprietorship, EIWA, was instrumental in the invention,.
 Calling it a "narrative of institutional ingenuity", Issenberg states this was an attempt for the managerial higher echelons to assert partial credit for an innovation brought about by their lower ranking employees.)
 Other food writers state that the cucumber, mayonnaise, and sesame seed were originally missing, and these ingredients were only added later.
 The early California roll was wrapped traditional style, with the nori seaweed on the outside, which American customers tended to peel off.
 Therefore, the roll "inside-out", i.e., uramaki version was eventually developed.
-This adaptation has also been credited to Mashita by figures associated with the restaurant.
+This adaptation has also been credited to Mashita by figures associated with the restaurant, including Noritoshi Kanai of Mutual Trading Co., Inc., a major importer and distributor based in Southern California that supplied the restaurant.
 (Note: In Issenberg 2007 and other references, the chief eyewitness source for the California roll story is Noritoshi Kanai of Mutual Trading, an importer that was the supplier to the restaurant.
 In the San Diego Union piece, it is his daughter Atsuko Kanai, vice president of Mutual Trading, who credits Mashita with making the roll "inside-out".)